munificent/craftinginterpreters/book/control-flow.md

 ^code and

-That calls `equality()` for its operands and with that the expression parser is all tied back together again.
+That calls `equality()` for its operands, and with that, the expression parser is all tied back together again.
 We're ready to interpret.

 ^code visit-logical

 If you compare this to the [earlier chapter's][evaluating] `visitBinaryExpr()` method, you can see the difference.
 Here, we evaluate the left operand first.
-We look at its value to see if we can short circuit.
+We look at its value to see if we can short-circuit.
 If not, and only then, do we evaluate the right operand.

 [evaluating]: evaluating-expressions.html